Getting Answers: What's Missing From California's Inmate Recidivism Report

 - Are the increased GCC under Prop 57 leading to shorter sentences and, as a result, less opportunity to participate in in-prison rehabilitation?
 (How long is the current waiting list for each program?
 What is the average length of the wait?
 What percentage of inmates on waiting lists are released from prison based on GCC before a spot opens up?
 For people released early on the basis of GCC, how early [months/days] were they released?)

-*** (NOTE: We will be updating this list with additional questions from viewers, researchers, and others who are impacted.
-Please email us to add your questions to the list.)
+** NOTE: We will be updating this list with additional questions from viewers, researchers, and other interested parties.

 The Backstory